 Race | Ethnicity | Identity

-Monica Heilman is a Ph.D.
-Candidate in Sociology at Indiana University Bloomington.
+Monica Heilman is a Visiting Assistant Professor of Sociology at Lafayette College.
 Her current work examines multiracial identity in the context of shifting categorizations in the US.

 About

-Monica Heilman is an incoming Visiting Assistant Professor at Lafayette College.
+Monica Heilman is a Visiting Assistant Professor at Lafayette College.
 She earned her Ph.D. in Sociology from Indiana University Bloomington.
 She graduated from the University of Denver with a B.A. in Sociology and Art.

 Prior to beginning her graduate career, Monica taught spent two years in South Korea under a Fulbright grant.
 There she taught high school English, edited and contributed to a literary magazine, and tutored North Korean defectors.